 Illinois has car insurance rates close to the national average.
 Our research found that the overall average cost of insurance in Illinois is about $1100 compared to about $1300 across the country.
+Business Insider projects based on regulatory filings that motorists should expect a 4.0% increase on average for 2021.
 We researched the cheapest insurers in Illinois to see how you can save money on car insurance.

 We sampled information from a number of sources and developed a range of what cheap car insurance usually costs per year in Illinois.
 We based these samples on a driver with at least a decade of driving experience, a clean driving record, driving one of America’s most popular, non-exotic vehicles.